 4. Use the right tools to help communication channels

 Meetings should always be held utilizing a screen sharing software — Webex/Zoom/Etc– with the agenda of the meeting saved in a shared Slack channel.
 It’s important that a shared calendaring system is clearly adopted so all can see if resources are aware of meeting times and can/will attend.
 Instant communication channels like Slack or IM are also key for allowing teams to chat in real-time with each other.
 It’s a nice plus if in those real-time messaging platforms, the employee’s availability at that moment are displayed: “I’m In A Meeting” or “Back at Noon.”
 A cloud-based file-sharing platform enables creatives to quickly find the master layered PSDs.
 Finally, a Saas infrastructure that allows for sharing work and enabling review notes like InVision vs. emailing back and forth mockups for review and notes.

 5. Set a benchmark for response times – Require a positive hand-off within 20 minutes!

-This is key for enabling trust that your team is actually sitting in their desk and respond to any slack/IM pings, emails, etc within 20-minutes.
+This is key for enabling trust that your team is actually sitting at their desks and can respond to any slack/IM pings, emails, etc., within 20-minutes.
 It’s amazing how a 1-hour response time on an email can kill that trust with a co-worker faster than anything.